DarkoM996/landing-page-assignment/README.md

 Design + Frontend Work

-Technologies used: - React - Tailwind CSS
+Technologies used: React, Tailwind CSS and Vite